SPIX23/shaiya-solutions/ep5/readme.md

 * revised version of shen's item mall solution for ep5 servers along with the source code
 * ps_game that has been reversed to have no custom dll injections for those that don't want an item mall
 * ps_dbAgent for ep5 that doesn't dc after 10 item mall purchases
-* possible solution for capes being enchanted via client modification (likely accompanied by packet injection)
+* possible solution for capes being enchanted via client modification (likely via packet injection)
 * ct files that help solve issues with rune skill cutting by delaying the use of runes after using skills
 * ct file that will prevent rangers and assassins from adding or removing gear in stealth mode
 * ct file that will remove the code that keeps guards from detecting a character in stealth mode